 - Never share personal information in the chat

 - Refuse any invitations from other players to connect outside of the app

 - Block and report players who say inappropriate things

 Overall, have a plan in place that outlines when, where, and for how long children can play.

-To find out more about how to keep your family safe in the digital age, visit Gabb Family Resources.
+To find out more about how to keep your family safe in the digital age, visit the Gabb blog.